GSA/digitalgov.gov/content/post/2012-06-08-usdas-ask-karen.md

 date: 2012-06-08 2:43:37 -0400
 title: 'USDA&amp;#8217;s Ask Karen'
 summary: 'Mobile Gov Experiences are agency stories about creating anytime, anywhere, any device government services and info.
 This entry is a story shared by the U.S. Department of Agriculture.
-Mobile &lsquo;Ask Karen&rsquo; is an extension of USDA’sFood Safety and Inspection Service’s24/7 virtual representative Ask Karen.
+Mobile &lsquo;Ask Karen&rsquo; is an extension of USDA’s Food Safety and Inspection Service’s 24/7 virtual representative Ask Karen.
 Ask Karen is a web'
 authors: [jparcell]
 categories:
   - Mobile